tradingfinder forex trade management expert

 What is Liquidity Run?

-A liquidity run occurs when the price moves in the primary trend direction, targets liquidity and continues without reversal.
+A liquidity run occurs when the price moves in the primary trend direction, targets liquidity in forex and continues without reversal.

 Schematic of Bullish Liquidity Run